 Everyone needs vitamins and minerals like potassium, calcium, magnesium and others to stay strong and healthy.
-Courtney White describes in an excerpt from his book Grass, Soil, Hope how industrial farming has decreased these essential nutrients in our food and using regenerative agriculture practices we can get them back while offsetting a large amount of greenhouse gases.
+Courtney White describes in an excerpt from his book Grass, Soil, Hope how industrial farming and depleted soil has decreased essential nutrition in our food and using regenerative agriculture practices we can get them back while offsetting a large amount of greenhouse gases.

 What Happened to the Essential Nutrients in Our Food?